-facilities-related research in the educational enviestablished within APPA to organize and consolironment.
-CFaR has been CFaR Center for Facilities Research date research related to facilities management issues impacting educational outcomes.
+facilities-related research in the educational environment.
+CFaR has been established within APPA to organize and consolidate research related to facilities management issues impacting educational outcomes.
 It is important to know that we are defining research very broadly as the "deliberate search for knowledge."